Shifaladak/Bootcamp-DS/README.md

 # Bootcamp-DS
-To practice the DS boorcamp hw
+To practice the DS bootcamp hw